 ACEP ID:

-Revised June 2017 and April 2010
+Revised June 2023, June 2017, April 2010

 Originally approved September 2003

 ACEP recognizes that law enforcement officials perform valuable functions in the emergency department (ED), and that one of these functions is investigation of criminal acts.
-As part of these investigations, law enforcement officials may request personal health information gathered in the ED.
+As part of these investigations, law enforcement officials may request personal health information (PHI) gathered in the ED.
 Emergency physicians may honor these requests only under the following circumstances:

 Law enforcement information gathering activities in the ED should not interfere with essential patient care.